 Strong legal documents

-If we refer to a document as “simple” we mean it is uncluttered by supplementary arrangements – not that the legal effect is in any way compromised.
+Where we refer to a document as 'simple' we mean it is uncluttered by supplementary arrangements – not that the legal effect is in any way compromised.

 Limiting the rights sold

-All these documents give you the flexibility to sell the IP subject to conditions on use by the buyer.
+All these documents give you the flexibility to sell the legal title in IP rights subject to conditions on use by the buyer.

 For example, you could sell rights to a design for a component, but limit the buyer to use that component only in certain products.